You can view and manage your user account information and settings from your profile and settings pages.

 To enable multifactor authentication, you must have an ArcGIS Online-supported authentication app installed on your mobile device: Google Authenticator (for Android and iOS) or Authenticator (for Windows Phone).

 - On the Security tab of your settings page, for Multifactor Authentication, click Enable.

-- If necessary, install a supported authentication app on your mobile device.
+- Install a supported authentication app on your mobile device, if necessary.
 Click Next.